 - Choose Quick Search and press Enter.
 TestDisk will list the partitions it finds.

 - Highlight the required partition and use the Left and Right arrow keys to cycle through the prefixes.
-Ensure there’s a P before the partition you wish to recover.
+Make sure there’s a P before the partition you wish to recover.

 - Press P to list the partition’s files.
 Press Q to go back, and press Enter.